 While the view from up there is amazing, this isn’t an experience for everyone.

 The last part to get to the dome is a very narrow staircase.

 Being terrified by the heights, I almost got a panic attack up there.
 I knew it is safe and my husband was with me, but it still happened.
 While I managed to calm down, it might not be so easy for someone else.

 If you think you might not be able to make it, avoid the tour.
 They won’t return the money if you refuse to climb!

 Don’t even feel too guilty: your 4 day roman holiday has been a lot of fun anyway!

 Of course St. Peter’s square is another must see in Rome (well, technically in Vatican City): you can just walk around taking as many pictures you want.

-What people commonly call “Vatican Museums” are actually a group of museums located in Vatican City.
+What people commonly define as “Vatican Museum” are actually a group of museums located in Vatican City.
 There are over 54 galleries that you can visit, and the lines can be quite long.
-If you want to visit (and you definitely should), it is mandatory to get to the entrance early in the morning, so you won’t be wasting precious time in line.

 Vatican Museums are open from Monday to Saturday from 9:00am to 6:00pm (last entry at 4:00pm), and every last Sunday of the month from 9:00am to 2:00pm (last entry at 12:30pm).